YouthLink Calgary’s Community of Prevention Program

-Information provided to us by the Calgary Police Service, allows our organization to remain relevant and focus on priority crime issues.
+Information and trends provided to us by the Calgary Police Service, allows our organization to remain relevant and focus on priority crime issues.
 Our goal is to protect children during their critical adolescent years by using education to empower safe decisions when faced with crime-related pressures and challenges.

-For 2018, our focus will be on implementing new and strategy-driven initiatives as well as enhancing the evaluation and monitoring of our impact.
+For 2019, our focus will be on implementing new and strategy-driven initiatives as well as enhancing the evaluation and monitoring of our impact.

 Key Ingredients for Success

 In accordance with the National Crime Prevention Strategy (NCPS), administered by Public Safety Canada’s National Crime Prevention Centre (NCPC), YL included the following specific elements in its programs:

 Address key risk and protective factors relating to each Safe for Life Presentation.

-- Focus on the root causes of risk and protective factors (support, knowledge and smart decision-making skills, accessing resources and support).
+Focus on the root causes of risk and protective factors (support, knowledge and smart decision-making skills, accessing resources and support).

-- Deliver this critical information to the right kids and the right time: Calgarians on the cusp of facing difficult crime-related pressures.
+Deliver this critical information to the right kids and the right time: Calgarians on the cusp of facing difficult crime-related pressures.

-- Maintain partnerships with other Calgary-side support networks: Calgary School Boards, the Calgary Police Service, local social agencies.
+Maintain partnerships with other Calgary-side support networks: Calgary School Boards, the Calgary Police Service, local social agencies.

-- Evaluate and monitor our success.
+Evaluate and monitor our success.

 The Goals of Each Program